dhborus/Midcentury/Jot.md

 - Learn codes for open file, smart printing.
 And so on.
 Did learn that I can use pandoc to change docx to pdf.
 Want to know how to use smart typography, and open newly minted file.

 - Learn how to add extra lines in Markdown.
+Solution: \s (where s stands for a space)